RaiZiStyle/Musializer/README.md

 __VScode Settings__ :
 - [x] Set X11 Variable in the launch to get the windows.
 - [x] Set Debugger work with X11

+## Issues :

+- I think the visualization is not correct because of to much